SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 This feature enables you to hide the implementation details of your code, and to specify a preferred interface through which that code can be accessed and used.

-Individual types (classes, structures, and enumerations) can be assigned specific access levels, as can properties, methods, initializers, and subscripts belonging to those types.
+You can assign specific access levels to individual types (classes, structures, and enumerations), as well as to properties, methods, initializers, and subscripts belonging to those types.
 Protocols can be restricted to a certain context, as can global constants, variables, and functions.